|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is a simple fresh cranberry sauce cooked the slow cooker.
+This is a simple, fresh cranberry sauce cooked the slow cooker.
 With only four ingredients and a small amount of water, the cranberry sauce -- or relish -- takes just minutes to prepare, and homemade is almost always better than canned.
-In this case, it definitely is better.

 Serve this cranberry orange relish mixture with your Thanksgiving or Christmas dinner and be sure to save some for the leftovers.